-In Gonzaga's Leadership Training and Development office, we use several assessments to help leaders develop greater awareness of how they work, what makes them tick, how they see the world, and how others perceive them.
-While these assessments are typically used in our individual development program, they are also available for ANYONE, outside of our programs.
-Please read below to learn about what we offer!
+The Office of Training & Development uses several assessments to help leaders develop greater awareness of how they work, how they see the world, and how others perceive them.
+These assessments are used in our individual development programs, and are also available for anyone in the public.
+Learn about what we offer below!
+Register for any of the below assessments here.

 The CheckPoint360°™ is a leadership assessment used to evaluate your skills and effectiveness as a leader.
 Based on input from up to twelve colleagues whom you select, as well as your own input, you will be able to compare how you see yourself against how others perceive your leadership skills.
 With the exception of your boss(es), all feedback is anonymous, thus allowing your respondents to provide their input freely and honestly.